RoboSDK/Flow/README.md

     - Notation:  `(A)`
     - Example: In C++ this is a `(A&&... a)->void` function, or any other process that emulates the behavior

-3. *Transformer* - A transformer_impl is an function with at least one dependency and at least one function depends on it.
+3. *Transformer* - A transformer is an function with at least one dependency and at least one function depends on it.
     - Notation:  `(A)->R`
     - Example: In C++ this is a `(A&&... a)->R` function, or any other process that emulates the behavior

-The flow network_impl is composed of these 4 types of functions, and any functions where the dependencies are not satisfied is an invalid network_impl.
+The flow network is composed of these 4 types of functions, and any functions where the dependencies are not satisfied is an invalid network.

 <a name="1-2-communication"></a>
 ### Communication
-Each of these functions are connected to each other through a `multi_channel`.
-Each multi_channel needs to have at least one producer_impl and one receiver on the other end.
-A transformer_impl doubles as a producer_impl and receiver, so a path through the network_impl may look something like this
+Each of these functions are connected to each other through a `channel`.
+Each channel needs to have at least one producer and one receiver on the other end.
+A transformer doubles as a producer and receiver, so a path through the network may look something like this

-`{()->A , (A)->B, (B)->C, (C)}` This network_impl contains a producer_impl, two transformers, and a receiver.
+`{()->A , (A)->B, (B)->C, (C)}` This network contains a producer, two transformers, and a receiver.
 It is complete and and closed.
-There will be three m_channels in between; each with its own multi_channel name.
-If no multi_channel name is provided, then an empty string will be used; you can think of this as a *global multi_channel*.
+There will be three channels in between; each with its own channel name.
+If no channel name is provided, then an empty string will be used; you can think of this as a *global channel*.

-A global multi_channel is a multi_channel that is available globally for that specific message type.
-Publishing an `int` without a multi_channel name will publish to the global `int` multi_channel.
+A global channel is a channel that is available globally for that specific message type.
+Publishing an `int` without a channel name will publish to the global `int` channel.

-**Not yet implemented**: At the moment m_channels use a multi-producer_impl scheme, so if only one producer_impl exists in that multi_channel, then it is inefficient due to synchronization of atomics.
-There will be a way to make m_channels that are single producer_impl single receiver in the future.
-These will be done by tightly linking multiple functions and generating private m_channels that are inaccessible through the main network_impl.
-Think of it as creating a subnet within the network_impl.
+**Not yet implemented**: At the moment channels use a multi-producer scheme, so if only one producer exists in that channel, then it is inefficient due to synchronization of atomics.
+There will be a way to make channels that are single producer single receiver in the future.
+These will be done by tightly linking multiple functions and generating private channels that are inaccessible through the main network.
+Think of it as creating a subnet within the network.

-Each of the functions in the network_impl will begin and start to process data and eventually reach a frequency.
+Each of the functions in the network will begin and start to process data and eventually reach a frequency.

 Looking at the original example: `{()->A , (A)->B, (B)->C, (C)}`

-At t0 the two transformers and receiver at the end will be waiting for messages and the producer_impl will begin to produce data.
-This could be through a network_impl socket that has no local dependencies (e.g. sensor data).
+At t0 the two transformers and receiver at the end will be waiting for messages and the producer will begin to produce data.
+This could be through a network socket that has no local dependencies (e.g. sensor data).

-At t1 The first transformer_impl receives the first message and transforms it, and at the same time the producer_impl begins producing a second piece of data.
+At t1 The first transformer receives the first message and transforms it, and at the same time the producer begins producing a second piece of data.

 This keeps going until all 4 functions are constantly communicating information to the final receiver with some